dannystirl/destiny/README.md

 A list of items and perks can be found on [Destiny Sets Data](https://data.destinysets.com).

 ## Armor Examiner
-Takes all of the user's armor as a .csv file exported from **DIM** and searches for armor that is strictly worse than other armor.
+Takes all of the user's armor from input/destinyArmor.csv (exported from **DIM**) and searches for armor that is strictly worse than other armor.
 Exported as a [text file](https://raw.githubusercontent.com/dannystirl/destiny/master/output/ArmorExamined.txt), which includes a list of armor that should be replaced, as well as the armor that should replace it, and a search string for **DIM** at the end of the file.

-The script can be run using `./runArmorer`
+The script can be run using `./runArmorer` or running the `armorExaminer.exe` file.

 ### Backup
 There is a [backup](https://github.com/dannystirl/destiny/tree/pre_maven_project) of this program that has no connection to an API and doesn't use maven.
 It takes less time to run, but has larger and less accurate files.